gubbaraviteja/CuisineDiary/README.md

 # CuisineDiary

-CuisineDiary is a web application built using node.js to store all the favoute cuisines of users and suggest a cuisine daily based on the past experience
+CuisineDiary is a web application built using node.js to store all the favorite cuisines of users and suggest a cuisine daily based on the past experience

 ## Documentation